Acute myeloid leukaemia (AML)

 We have separate information about other types of leukaemia.

-- lymphoid stem cells – make a type of white blood cell called lymphocytes
+- lymphoid stem cells – which make a type of white blood cell called lymphocytes.

 Leukaemia cells cannot do the job of a normal blood cell.
 They also fill up the bone marrow.
-This means there is not enough space to make the usual numbers of healthy white blood cells, red blood cells and platelets your body needs.
+There is not enough space to make the usual numbers of healthy white blood cells, red blood cells and platelets your body needs.

 - the type of blood cells affected